Eng-MuhammadAbdulrazek/naqd/README.md

 ## 🖼️ Publishing Assets

-You can publish the currency JSON file or SVG icons if needed:
+You can publish the Naqd JSON file or SVG icons if needed:

 ```bash
 php artisan vendor:publish --tag=currencies-config